Lord2709/agentic-rag-router/README.md

 ## The problem this solves

 Standard RAG always does the same thing: embed the query, pull the top-k chunks from a vector store, stuff them into the prompt, generate an answer.
-Retrieval is unconditional — it always runs, always the same way, and the generator always trusts whatever comes back.
+Retrieval is unconditional, it always runs, always the same way, and the generator always trusts whatever comes back.
 That breaks in two common ways:

 - **The query might be weak.** A vague or under-specified question embeds poorly and retrieves badly, but a naive pipeline generates from it anyway.
-- **Retrieval might come back thin.** Even a well-formed query can retrieve irrelevant or sparse results — wrong chunk, wrong document, or the corpus just doesn't cover it.
+- **Retrieval might come back thin.** Even a well-formed query can retrieve irrelevant or sparse results, wrong chunk, wrong document, or the corpus just doesn't cover it.
 Naive RAG has no way to detect this, so it hands the generator bad context, and the generator either answers unhelpfully or confidently fabricates something that sounds right.

-This project treats retrieval the way a careful researcher would: decide whether you even need to look something up, check whether what you found is actually good enough, and if not, rephrase and search again before committing to an answer — rather than accepting the first result and generating regardless.
+This project treats retrieval the way a careful researcher would: decide whether you even need to look something up, check whether what you found is actually good enough, and if not, rephrase and search again before committing to an answer, rather than accepting the first result and generating regardless.

 ## How it works

 Every query passes through five stages:

 **1. Route.** Before anything else, an LLM call decides whether this query even needs the document corpus, or whether it's answerable from general knowledge alone (arithmetic, small talk, reasoning tasks).
-This is the one place a system could quietly skip verification just because it "feels confident" — so the router is deliberately biased toward grounding factual questions in the corpus rather than trusting unverified confidence, and only skips retrieval for queries clearly outside what any document corpus would address.
+This is the one place a system could quietly skip verification just because it "feels confident", so the router is deliberately biased toward grounding factual questions in the corpus rather than trusting unverified confidence, and only skips retrieval for queries clearly outside what any document corpus would address.

 **2. Retrieve.** If routed to the corpus, the query is embedded and the top-k most similar chunks are pulled from a local vector store, each returned with its source, id, and a similarity score.

-**3. Judge.** A high similarity score doesn't mean the retrieved content actually answers the question — it just means it's the closest match available.
+**3. Judge.** A high similarity score doesn't mean the retrieved content actually answers the question, it just means it's the closest match available.
 The judge reads the retrieved chunks and the question together and decides whether the content genuinely, specifically supports an answer, requiring it to quote the exact supporting text rather than accepting a general sense of "this seems related."
 This is the core check that distinguishes real grounding from a plausible-sounding coincidence.

-**4. Reformulate & retry.** If the judge says the context is insufficient, the query gets rewritten based on the judge's specific explanation of what was missing — not a blind retry with the same wording.
+**4. Reformulate & retry.** If the judge says the context is insufficient, the query gets rewritten based on the judge's specific explanation of what was missing, not a blind retry with the same wording.
 This can happen up to a capped number of times (2 retries, so 3 attempts total per query), with each reformulation aware of what was already tried, so it doesn't repeat a failed rewrite.

 **5. Generate.** Once context is judged sufficient, the answer is generated strictly from that context.
-If retries are exhausted without ever reaching "sufficient," the system explicitly tells the user it doesn't have enough information, rather than guessing — this fallback path is generated with a hard system-level instruction that overrides the model's usual instinct to be "helpful" by answering anyway.
+If retries are exhausted without ever reaching "sufficient," the system explicitly tells the user it doesn't have enough information, rather than guessing, this fallback path is generated with a hard system-level instruction that overrides the model's usual instinct to be "helpful" by answering anyway.

-The retry sequencing itself is deterministic Python control flow with a hard iteration cap, not something an LLM freely decides step by step — the genuine judgment lives inside each individual call (router, judge, reformulate), while the orchestration around them stays predictable and bounded in cost and latency.
+The retry sequencing itself is deterministic Python control flow with a hard iteration cap, not something an LLM freely decides step by step, the genuine judgment lives inside each individual call (router, judge, reformulate), while the orchestration around them stays predictable and bounded in cost and latency.

 ## Components